 Except you’ve been consistently doing shoulder strengthening exercises for years, you will most likely have to work up to heavier weights, regardless of whether or not you’re a strong person.
 The reason behind this isn’t far-fetched - weight helps your bow resist too much movement when it’s shot, but if you are not used to handling it, it can cause your arm to waver.

-Good bow stabilizers come with a rubber dampener at the rod’s end just before the weight.
-These dampeners help transmit vibrations to the end of the stabilizer from where it is dispersed away from the compound bow.
-Your stabilizer setup should consist dampeners of ideal flexibility together with appropriate front weight for optimal vibration absorption.
+A good stabilizer comes with a rubber dampener at the rod’s end just before the weight.
+These dampeners help transmit vibrations to the end of the stabilizer from where it is dispersed away from the bow.
+Your stabilizer setup should consist of dampeners of ideal flexibility together with appropriate front weight for optimal vibration absorption.

-These long, thin stabilizers attach to your compound bow just below the grip.
+These long, thin stabilizers attach to bows just below the grip.
 They’re often long enough to stabilize the bow on their own but may sometimes come with disc-shaped weights attached at the end.
 Because of their long length, they are able to provide more stability for less weight.
-Their main drawback is their long length can make them rather inconvenient and difficult to maneuver.
+Their main drawback is their long rods can be rather inconvenient and difficult to maneuver.

-Twin stabilizers give extra stabilizing and dampening effect, keep the compound bow vertically aligned by helping it resist rotation, and specifically help counter bow hand errors.
+Twin stabilizers give extra stabilizing and dampening effects, keep the bow vertically aligned by helping it resist rotation, and specifically help counter bow hand errors.

-A reverse stabilizer is simply a smaller bow stabilizer usually fitted below the bow grip and points directly opposite the poker stabilizer - hence, it offsets the negative effects of the long poker stabilizer.
-Although poker stabilizers provide more balance and stability, their length can place your center of gravity too far from you, making it difficult to hold up.
-Reverse stabilizers bring the center of gravity backward to a manageable point.
+A reverse stabilizer is simply a smaller bow stabilizer usually fitted below the bow grip and points directly opposite the poker stabilizer - hence, it offsets the negative effects of the long rod.
+Although a poker stabilizer provides more balance and stability, its length can place your center of gravity too far from you, making it difficult to hold up.
+Reverse stabilizers or back bars help finetune the bow's center of gravity, bringing it backward to a manageable point.

 Though reverse stabilizers were originally designed to extend back from the riser, it is not uncommon to see archers utilize them in customizing their setup in several ways.
-This explains why some archers have one or two side rods attached to their bow risers at various angles.
-As you progress in your archery journey, you will learn where your bow needs more stability and tweak the direction of your reverse stabilizer accordingly to achieve that.
+This explains why some archers have one or two side rods or rear bars attached to their bow risers at various angles.
+As you progress in your archery journey, you will learn where your bow needs added stability and tweak the direction of your reverse stabilizer accordingly to achieve that.